prajasek/codewars/README.md

 2. You get to see other people's solutions to understand where you can enhance your coding skills, and to learn different methods (some very clever) of solving the same problems.

-3. This is the ultimate way of learning by doing -
+3. Learning by doing -

          Solve a problem -> See others' solutions ->  Know that you are surrounded by much smarter people than you -> Learn from them on how to code better -> Repeat.